Product Overview

 time to re-enter a subsequent day's order where only a few

 parameters have changed.
-In a paper system, every PN
+With a paper system, every PN

 order is an initial order.
 With Infusion Studio each

-subsequent order can be "populated" with the previous
+subsequent order can be "recalled" with the most

-Studio saves time and money by eliminating, simplifying,
+adjustments.
+Infusion Studio saves time and money by

 Infusion Studio is innovative, cutting edge, and